Search

 GANs as a two-player game

 In the context of GANs, the two players are the two models, the generator and the discriminator.
-The generator algorithm is trying to generate data that is indistinguishable from real data, while the discriminator algorithm is trying to differentiate between generated data and real data.
+The generator algorithm tries to generate data that is indistinguishable from real data, while the discriminator algorithm tries to differentiate between generated data and real data.

 The GAN game can be seen as a zero-sum game, where the generator is trying to maximize its score, and the discriminator is trying to minimize the generator’s score.
 The goal of training a GAN is to find a Nash Equilibrium, where both players are not able to improve their score by making any changes to their strategy.